 When a bill is sent to the Governor, he or she has three options:

-• He or she may sign the bill, and the bill becomes law;
+• The Governor may sign the bill, and the bill becomes law;

-• He or she may let the bill become law without the Governor's signature; or
+• The Governor may let the bill become law without signature; or

-• He or she may veto the bill.
-If the Governor vetoes the bill while the General Assembly is still in session, he or she will return the bill to the house of introduction along with the veto message.
+• The Governor may veto the bill.
+If the Governor vetoes the bill while the General Assembly is still in session, the Governor will return the bill to the house of introduction along with the veto message.
 The General Assembly can override the Governor's veto if both chambers of the General Assembly repass the bill with a two-thirds majority vote from each chamber.
 If the General Assembly has adjourned, there is no opportunity for an override.

 For the 2019 legislative session, returning members have until November 26, 2018, to submit their first three of five requests.
 Newly elected members have until December 10, 2018, to request their first three of five requests.
 OLLS must receive the remaining two bill requests for all members no later than January 10, 2019.